 DAY TO DAY ITINERARY:

 Arrive Delhi.
-Transfer to hotel.
+Transfer to the hotel.
 Tour of Delhi.
-In Old Delhi visit the Raj Ghat - the cremation sites of Mahatma Gandhi , Jama Masjid and drive past Red Fort and Chandni Chowk.
+In Old, Delhi visit the Raj Ghat - the cremation sites of Mahatma Gandhi, Jama Masjid and drive past Red Fort and Chandni Chowk.
 In New Delhi visit the Qutub Minar built by Qutub-ud-Din Aibek in 1199, Humayun's Tomb, India Gate (War Memorial Arch ), Lakshminarayan Temple - a modern Hindu Temple.
-Also drive past President's House, Parliament House, Government Secretariat Buildings & Connaught Place shopping centre.
+Also drive past President's House, Parliament House, Government Secretariat Buildings & Connaught Place shopping center.
 Overnight Delhi.

-Morning continue with the visit of the bird sanctuary.
+Morning continues with the visit of the bird sanctuary.
 Later drive to Jaipur.
 Overnight Jaipur.

 Explore the Amber Fort, with its Mughal-style façade, and later, ride an elephant through the countryside.
 Visit Jantar Mantar and view the nearby Palace of the Winds.
 Overnight in Jaipur.

 Drive to Ranthambore.
-This is Rajasthan's first Project Tiger reserve & named after a 1000 year old fort which stands in the park.
-It has an congenial habitat for the stately sambar, the largest of all Asiatic deer.
+This is Rajasthan's first Project Tiger reserve & named after a 1000-year-old fort which stands in the park.
+It has a congenial habitat for the stately sambar, the largest of all Asiatic deer.
 Tigers, chital, wild boar & other animals are also found here.
-Woodland, ground and water-birds abound the park including the uncommon red jungle fowl & varieties of eagles.
-Water tank harbours marsh crocodile and python.
+Woodland, ground, and water-birds abound the park including the uncommon red jungle fowl & varieties of eagles.
+Water tank harbors marsh crocodile and python.
 Evening game drive.
 Overnight Ranthambore.

 Morning and evening visit sanctuary.
 Overnight Ranthambore.

 Drive to Bandhavgarh.
 Evening game drive.
-It's steep cliffs, rocky hills covered with 44884 hectare of dense sal & bamboo forests makes it an ideal terrain for tigers.
-Other animals are the blue bull, panther, wild boar, gaur, chital sambar, chinkara, barking deer, bear etc. The avian life consist of paradise fly-catcher, Malabar pied hornbill, orange headed ground thrush etc. Overnight Bandhvgarh.
+It's steep cliffs, rocky hills covered with 44884 hectares of dense sal & bamboo forests makes it an ideal terrain for tigers.
+Other animals are the blue bull, panther, wild boar, gaur, chital sambar, chinkara, barking deer, bear, etc. The avian life consists of paradise fly-catcher, Malabar pied hornbill, orange headed ground thrush, etc. Overnight Bandhavgarh.